LennartHennigs/Knulli-and-RGXX-Notes/README.md

 #### WiFi Good!

-- Now, you are able to download themes and enable scraping and other tools that need an Internet connection.
+- Now, you cam download themes and enable scraping and other tools that need an Internet connection.
 - In addition, you can now find your device on your network.
 - You can **mount** the device to copy data, **connect via SSH** or the **Emulation Station Web Service**: \
  `http://[ip address]:1234`.
 - Username and password are: `root/linux`.

-**Note**: The device has problems to connect to 5GHz and guest networks.
+**Note**: The device has problems connecting to 5GHz and guest networks.
+Consider disabling the 5GHz Wifi.

 ### Download Themes